meringlab/FlashWeave.jl/README.md

 ## Installation ##

 To install Julia, please follow instructions on https://github.com/JuliaLang/julia.
-The prefered way is to obtain a binary from https://julialang.org/downloads/.
+The preferred way is to obtain a binary from https://julialang.org/downloads/.
 Make sure you install Julia 1.0, the version currently supported by FlashWeave.

 In an interactive Julia session, you can then install FlashWeave after typing `]` via